|

 the facility's parking lot.

 This is a view looking back at the Great America Parkway under-crossing.
 Ahead to the north is the Old Mountain View-Alviso Road under-crossing.
 This is the ramp of the Old Mountain View-Alviso Road under-crossing.
 This is a pedestrian bridge leading to an industrial campus on the east side of the creek.
 Ahead is Hwy 237.
 This is the trail going under Hwy 237 and its on and off-ramps.
 This is the end of the trail, looking back at Hwy 237 and the trail junction with the Bay Trail.
 There is a gravel trail that continues along the creek, which is now the Guadalupe Slough.
 This trail follows the slough and loops back to the Bay Trail at Calabazas Creek.
 This is the Bay Trail bridge over San Tomas Aquino Creek.
 The trail ahead leads to Alviso.
 This is the Bay Trail leading west to the Calabazas Creek Trail and the Sunnyvale Baylands.
 The trail is an old road, but it is no longer open to vehicular traffic.
-This is the entrance to the
+This is the entrance

 Calabazas Creek Trailin Sunnyvale.
 It is accessible, but not developed.